 More Masonry into Men

-In the affairs of men it has often been demonstrated that there is not necessarily any virtue – certainly not a lasting virtue – in mere numbers of members alone.
+Looking at the affairs of men it has often been demonstrated that there is not necessarily any virtue – (certainly not a lasting virtue) – in mere numbers of members alone.

-What we are seeking are ways of helping our new-made brother in the Craft to make that daily advancement in Masonic knowledge with which we charged him at his initiation and which you hope will ultimately bring him, not only to a better realization of Masonic truth, but towards a perfect exemplification of it in his daily living.
+What we are seeking are ways of helping our newly-made brother in the Craft to make that daily advancement in Masonic knowledge with which we charged him at his initiation and which we hope will ultimately bring him, not only to a better realization of Masonic truth, but towards a perfect exemplification of it in his daily living.